 The federal government, different provinces and industry representatives are considering changes in the current eradication strategy towards a more preventive and control approach that could render better results.

 Yes, compensation is currently paid by the federal government for the market value of all animals ordered destroyed under the authority of the Health of Animals Act.
 This Act also allows for payment of destruction and disposal costs.

 What Policies Does the Province Have in Place to Prevent or Control the Further Spread of CWD in Alberta?

 Alberta initiated a voluntary CWD surveillance program in October 1996.
-In August 2002, Alberta’s Mandatory CWD Surveillance Program was implemented.
-Elk and deer farmers are required to submit the heads, for CWD testing, from all farmed animals over one year of age that die or are slaughtered.
-Product from slaughtered animals must be held at abattoirs pending CWD test results.
+In August 2002, Alberta’s Mandatory CWD Surveillance Program was implemented in farmed cervids.
+Elk and deer farmers are required to submit the heads for CWD testing from all farmed animals over one year of age that die or are slaughtered.
+Products from slaughtered animals must be held at abattoirs pending CWD negative test results.

-Over 45,000 farmed and wild cervids have been tested in Alberta since 1996.
+As of May 2015, over 92,000 farmed and wild cervids have been tested in Alberta since the initiation of the surveillance program in 1996.
 Monthly CWD testing results in Alberta are available on the Chief Provincial Veterinarian website.

 For more information about CWD, contact your local veterinarian, or consult the following web pages:

 Alberta Environment and Sustainable Resources website